mattjhayes/amle/docs/source/userguide/configure.rst

 Creates new column(s) with one hot encoded values.
 This is useful when you have more than two result types in a column.

+You need to specify a column that is used as the source for creating one-hot-encoded columns.
+Note that this specified column is not updated.

+Values in the column are listed that should be used to create new one-hot-encoded columns.
+Note that the value is used as the column name.

   Example:

   .. code-block:: text